F1 – Annual leave allowances

 A) Appointments commencing after the start of the leave year

 When a civil servant is appointed after the start of the leave year, only a strictly proportionate part of his annual leave allowance should be regarded as accruing in respect of each completed week's service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+The proportionate allowance will be rounded up to the nearest half hour.

 B) Employment ends during the leave year (resignation, retirement or death)

 The leave allowance due to a civil servant who resigns, retires or dies in service during the course of the leave year, is a strictly proportionate part of their annual leave allowance accruing in respect of each completed week's service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+The proportionate allowance will be rounded up to the nearest half hour.

 Note: Regulation F10 blank